Former Quarter Drop (FQD)

 The University of Washington Bothell understands that you may face a variety of challenges and obstacles while attending.
 The Former Quarter Drop (FQD) process was designed to help you address the impact these challenges and obstacles may have on your ability to achieve academic success.
 The following information outlines how you can use the FQD process to request to drop a class or classes completed in a quarter that has already ended.

 Please review the policy and eligibility requirements to determine if this is the right process for you.
 You may also consider speaking to an adviser to support you through this process if you have questions or need guidance with completing the FQD process.

 Former Quarter Drop Policy

 This process provides students with a method to petition for a grade earned in a former quarter to be changed to a Registrar Drop (RD).
+A grade of RD does not impact your cumulative GPA or academic standing.
 A Former Quarter Drop (FQD) may be granted if you are unable to complete or withdraw from your course(s) because of extenuating circumstances beyond your control.